AshAvalanche/ansible-avalanche-getting-started/README.md

 To customize AvalancheGo installation: edit the variables in `inventories/NETWORK/group_vars/avalanche_nodes.yml`.

-For a list of all available variables, see the [nuttymoon.avalanche.node role documentation](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/roles/node).
+For a list of all available variables, see the [ash.avalanche.node role documentation](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/node).

 ### Node upgrade

 To upgrade your node to a newer version of AvalancheGo, you just have to:

 1. Update the `avalanchego_version` variable in `group_vars/avalanche_nodes.yml`
-2. Run the `nuttymoon.avalanche.provision_nodes` playbook: AvalancheGo will be restarted after the new version installation.
+2. Run the `ash.avalanche.provision_nodes` playbook: AvalancheGo will be restarted after the new version installation.

 **Note:** Because Ansible deployments are idempotent, the node is only restarted when needed.
 It doesn't hurt to run the playbook to make sure that your node is up to date with your configuration!